Solomon Dingol: Life

 Dingol became editor-in-chief of Der Tog in 1947, following the death of William Edlin.
 In 1953, when Der Tog merged with the Jewish Morning Journal, he became editor of the newly-merged paper The Day-Morning Journal.
 He published current event pieces and editorials, and for many years he published an article every Sunday called “Di Vokh in Yidishn Lebn” (The Week in Jewish Life) that was one of the most widely read sections of the paper.
 He wrote Fertribene Neshomes, Ertseylung (Dispossessed Souls, a Story) in 1910, compiled and translated the literary collection Velt-Literatur (World Literature) in 1909, and translated works from Leonid Andreyev, Arthur Schnitzler, and Anatole France.
 He also translated, under the pen name Z. Rozes, works by Stanisław Przybyszewski, Andreyev, Władysław Reymont, Ivan Turgenev, and Mikhail Artsybashev.
 His translations were written while he was living in London.
 In 1927, he wrote the chapter on Jews for Henry Pratt Fairchild's Immigrant Backgrounds.

 Dingol was vice-president and chairman of the executive committee chairman of the United HIAS Service, board member of YIVO, president of the Sholem Aleichem Folk Institute, board member of the Jewish Teachers' Seminary, and founder and president of the Committee for Yiddish in the High Schools.
-He was married to Oda (Citron)(1886-1958), with children Esther, Sonia, Eve, and Shulamith; and later Yetta.
+He was married to Oda (Citron)(1886-1958), with children Esther, Sonia, Eve, and Shulamith; and later to Yetta.

 Dingol died in Mount Sinai Hospital on June 12, 1961.
 He was buried in the Workmen's Circle cemetery in New Jersey.